TomBener/quarto-cn-tools/README.md

 - [latex-quotes](_extensions/latex-quotes/): Replaces Straight quotes with German quotes for intermediate in LaTeX output, and specific processing for headers to avoid issues in PDF bookmarks.
 - [links-to-citations](_extensions/links-to-citations/): Remove local links but keep the link text as normal citations.
 - [localize-cnbib](_extensions/localize-cnbib.lua): Localize Chinese bibliographies, change `et al.` to `等` and other English localization strings to Chinese.
-- [remove-doi-hyperlinks](_extensions/remove-doi-hyperlinks.lua): Remove [DOI hyperlinks](https://github.com/jgm/pandoc/issues/10393) in the bibliography.
+- [remove-doi-hyperlinks](_extensions/remove-doi-hyperlinks.lua): Remove [DOI hyperlinks](https://github.com/jgm/pandoc/issues/10393) formatted by `citeproc` in the bibliography.
 Disabled by default.
 To enable it, add `-L _extensions/remove-doi-hyperlinks.lua` to the `FILTERS` variable in the Makefile, and remove `<text variable="DOI" prefix="DOI: "/>` in the CSL file.
 - [remove-spaces](_extensions/remove-spaces/): Remove spaces before or after Chinese characters in DOCX.
 - [sort-cnbib](_extensions/sort-cnbib.py): Sort Chinese bibliographies by Pinyin, and can be customized to sort Chinese entries first or last.